Novikov homology, jump loci and Massey products: Comparing the two spectral sequences

 \section{Comparing the two spectral sequences}

 \lb{s:compar_manif}

 We are interested in the formal deformations of differential algebras related to topological spaces, mainly manifolds.
-Let $M$ be a connected $\smo$ manifold, and $E$ a flat $n$-dimensional vector bundle over $M$.
-Denote $\pi_1(M)$ by $G$, and let $\r:G\to \GL(n,\cc)$ be the monodromy representation of $E$.
+Let $M$ be a connected $\smo$ manifold, denote $\pi_1(M)$ by $G$, and let $\r:G\to \GL(l,\cc)$ be a representation.
+Let $\wi M$ be the universal covering of $M$ and define a flat bundle $E$ on $M$ as follows: